Caravaggio San Luigi dei Francesi and the Sant’Agostino

 In 1600 Caravaggio was commissioned to decorate the side walls of the Contarelli Chapel of this church.
 Good pictures of the chapel can be found on the Web Gallery of Art website and Wikipedia.
 Many documents pertaining to this chapel have survived, so we have detailed information on the history of these paintings.

-Giuseppe Vasi San Luigi dei Francesi ca. 1757 big format
+Giuseppe Vasi San Luigi dei Francesi ca. 1757 large size facade

 |San Luigi dei Francesi

 Youtube Caravaggio’s First Public Commission | Beyond Caravaggio | National Gallery (3.59 minutes)

 The San Luigi dei Francesi, dedicated to the French St Louis, was built for the French community in Rome.
 The facade dates from 1589 and is attributed to Giacomo della Porta.
 One of the financiers of the church was Matthieu Cointerel, a Frenchmen who was appointed cardinal in 1583, and was better known under his Italian name Matteo Contarelli.
 He wanted to be buried in ‘his’ church and therefore had a chapel built.
 The painter Muziano was commissioned to paint the altarpiece, the walls and the chapel vault with six scenes from the life of the evangelist Matthew.
 When Contarelli died in 1585, Muziano had not yet started on the paintings.
 He died seven years later and still had not painted as much as a single brushstroke.

 photo: Jason Micheli